Ilex verticillata

 -

-Winterberry holly is a slow-growing, woody, deciduous tree or shrub in the Aquifoliaceae (holly) family native to Eastern North America.
-It may grow 3 to15 feet tall and 3 to12 feet wide.
-There are dwarf cultivars available.
+Winterberry holly is a slow-growing, woody, deciduous tree or shrub native to Eastern North America and a member of the holly family (Aquifoliaceae).
 The common name refers to the plant’s red berries that mature in the fall, providing winter interest and food for birds and small mammals.
+The species epithet means "having parts in whorls" and refers to the clusters of fruits appearing like whorls at the nodes of the shoots.

 Winterberry is low maintenance and makes a nice border or hedge in pond areas, rain gardens, and recreational play areas.
-It is a good addition to children’s, native, winter, and pollinator gardens and is also popular as a foundation planting.
+It may grow 3 to 15 feet tall and 3 to 12 feet wide.
+There are dwarf cultivars available.
 The plant tolerates pruning, but keep in mind that flowers will appear on new growth.
 It is a food source for butterflies, pollinators, small mammals, songbirds, and specialized bees.

 Fire Risk: This plant has a low flammability rating.